Rkn21/BetterCellMapper/README.md

 ## Installation

 1. Clone or download this repository.
-2. In Firefox, open the Add-ons Manager and enable "Debug Add-ons" [about:debugging#/runtime/this-firefox](about:debugging#/runtime/this-firefox).
+2. In Firefox, open the Add-ons Manager and enable "Debug Add-ons" or open `about:debugging#/runtime/this-firefox`.
 3. Click **Load Temporary Add-on** and select the `manifest.json` file from this repository.

 ## Options